trying1234/n/README.md

 This is the most basic model in which we have grouped all the books published in the same year and recommended the top-rated book yearly.

 #### 2.2 Recommendation using Average Weighted Rating
-We have calculated the weighted score using the below formula, of all the books and recommended the books with the highest score. <br>
+We have calculated the weighted score using the below formula of all the books and recommended the books with the highest score. <br>
 score= t/(t+m)∗a + m/(m+t)∗c <br>
 where, <br>
 t represents the total number of ratings received by the book <br>